The average determinant of the reduced density matrices for each qubit as a global entanglement measure

 \centerline{The average determinant of the reduced density matrices for each qubit} \centerline{as a global entanglement measure } \centerline{Dafa Li} \centerline{Department of mathematical sciences, Tsinghua University, Beijing 100084 CHINA} \centerline{email: lidafa@tsinghua.edu.cn}

 Abstract.
-Meyer and Wallach proposed the average norm squared of the wedge products of\ the projections of a state onto the single qubit subspaces as the global entanglement measure.
-Meyer and Wallach's global entanglement has the significant impact.
-We propose the average determinant of reduced density matrices for each qubit as a global entanglement measure.
-We show that these two measures are the same algebraically though they use different concepts.
-By means of the properties of reduced density matrices, we can explore the present measure.
-We propose a decomposition law for the present measure, demonstrate that the present measure just measures the average mixedness for each qubit and the average 1-tangle, and indicate that for $n$ -qubit W state, the average mixedness for each qubit and 1-tangle almost vanish for large number of qubits.
-We also point out that for two quits, the present measure is just the square of the concurrence while for three qubits, the present measure is or greater than 3-tangle.
+In this paper, we propose the average determinant of reduced density matrices for each qubit as a global entanglement measure.
+By means of the properties of reduced density matrices, we can investigate the present measure.
+We propose a decomposition law for the present measure, demonstrate that the present measure just measures the average mixedness for each qubit and the average 1-tangle, and indicate that for $n$-qubit W state and Dicke states, the average mixedness for each qubit and 1-tangle almost vanish for the large number of qubits.
+We also point out that for two qubits, the present measure is just the square of the concurrence while for three qubits, the present measure is the sum of the 3-tangle and the twice the average 2-tangle.

 Keywords: global entanglement measure, the linear entropy, 1-tangle, 2-tangle, 3-tangle, reduced density matrices, local unitary operators (LU), pure states and mixed states, n qubits.